[Guest Post] How Damaging Sexual Scripts Allow Abuse of “Lucky Boys” to Thrive by Poly Lone Ranger

 • Planning a nice date or some one-to-one quality time with your partner to ensure they feel loved and special

 • Giving your partner plenty of affection, positive reinforcement, and focused time consistently and regularly.
-Ironically, this can be particularly important for nested couples (i.e. don’t rely on “we live together so you see me all the time” to carry your relationship in lieu of quality time together.)
+Ironically, this can be particularly important for nested couples.
+Don’t rely on “we live together” to carry your relationship in lieu of quality time together.

 • Going to therapy with your partner to work through the worries and insecurities that are coming up for them